InfluxGraph/influxgraph/README.rst

 * Removed Graphite-Web support. ``graphite-influxdb`` has poor performance when used with Graphite-Web which cannot do multi fetch.
 Graphite-Web is not supported by this project - this is a Graphite-Api only finder plugin.
 * Simplified configuration - only InfluxDB database name for metric series is required.
 * Strict flake-8 compatibility and code test coverage.
 This project has *100%* code test coverage.
-* Python 2.6 and 2.7 automated testing - both fully supported.
+* Python 2.6, 2.7 and 3.4 all fully supported with automated testing.

 Installation
 ------------